‘YR’ Spoilers For The Week Of Sept 4: Victor-Nick Feud Flares Up, Phyllis Confesses, Sharon Talks To Alice

 Ashley Uncovers Graham’s Deception

 Spoilers for the week of September 4 also tease that Ashley uncovers explosive information about Graham Bloodworth (Max Shippee).
 Graham’s relationship with Dina Mergeron (Marla Adams) remains a mystery to her children.
 Dina is supposed to have been diagnosed with Alzheimer’s disease.
 She is also supposed to have willed the bulk of her estate to Graham.
-Y&R buzz indicate that Dina might have entered into a euthanasia pact with Graham.
+Y&R buzz indicates that Dina might have entered into a euthanasia pact with Graham.
 She wants to die with dignity when she loses her mind to Alzheimer’s.

 Could Graham have faked test results to deceive Dina?
 Could he be planning to have Dina euthanized early so that he can take over her estate?